 Glacier Bay Basin

-Glacier Bay: What 200 Years of Glacial Retreat Looks Like
+Glacier Bay: What 200 Years of Retreat Looks Like, Compressed Into One Place

-In 1750, the entirety of what is now Glacier Bay was covered by a single vast glacier more than a kilometre thick.
-By the time George Vancouver sailed past the entrance in 1794, the ice had retreated 5 km.
-By 1879 when John Muir arrived, the bay had opened 77 km.
-Today the bay extends 105 km from the entrance and the glaciers continue to pull back.
-Nowhere else on the planet is it possible to observe a full successional sequence from bare rock to mature temperate rainforest compressed into such a small area, because here the land itself is progressively being revealed.
+In 1750, the entirety of what is now Glacier Bay was covered by a single vast ice mass more than a kilometre thick.
+George Vancouver sailed past the entrance in 1794 and found only 5 kilometres of open water.
+When John Muir arrived in 1879, the bay had opened 77 kilometres.
+Today the bay extends 105 kilometres and the glaciers continue to pull back every year.
+The specific value of visiting Glacier Bay is this: you can see a complete ecological successional sequence from bare rock to mature temperate rainforest compressed into a relatively short distance, because the land itself is being progressively exposed on a timescale that makes it observable.

 Getting There

+Juneau is the practical hub - accessible by Alaska Airlines from Seattle (about 2 hours) or by the Alaska Marine Highway ferry.
 Flights from Juneau to Gustavus cost around $150-200 return.
-The puddle-jumper aircraft are small (typically 9-19 seats) and can be cancelled in bad weather.
-Build an extra day into your schedule.
+The aircraft are small (typically 9-19 seats) and are cancelled in bad weather, which is frequent.
+Build at least one extra day into your schedule.

-From Gustavus, the National Park visitor centre and Glacier Bay Lodge are about 10 km by road.
-The lodge operates a bus shuttle.
-No cars are available for hire; the lodge and local taxis are the transport options.
+From Gustavus, the visitor centre and Glacier Bay Lodge are 10 km by road.
+The lodge runs a bus shuttle.
+No cars are available for hire.

 On the Water

-The park is primarily experienced by boat.
-The main options:
+The park is experienced by boat.
+Three main options:

 Wildlife

-The bay sees humpback whales May through September - the park’s strict entry permit system (a limited number of vessels per day are allowed) keeps the bay quieter than most whale-watching areas, and sightings are very common on the day boat.
-Orcas visit periodically.
-Steller sea lions haul out on rocks throughout the bay.
-Brown bears are present on most shorelines; black bears in the forested areas near Gustavus.
+Humpback whales are present May through September.
+The park’s strict vessel permit system - limiting daily entries - keeps the bay quieter than most commercial whale-watching waters, and humpback sightings are common on the day boat.
+Steller sea lions haul out on rocks throughout the bay; brown bears are visible on most shorelines; bald eagles nest throughout the forested sections.

-June and July bring the most reliable weather (Gustavus averages 660mm of precipitation per year, mostly late summer through fall) but also the most visitors and highest prices.
-September has wetter weather and often excellent whale activity as humpbacks feed heavily before departing south.
+June and July are the most reliable weather months (Gustavus averages 660mm of annual precipitation, mostly late summer and fall) but also the busiest.
+September brings wetter weather and often exceptional humpback activity as the whales feed heavily before their southern migration.

 Where to Stay and Eat

-Glacier Bay Lodge is the only accommodation inside the park, operated by the National Park Service’s concessionaire.
-Rooms from around $350 per night in season.
-The dining room serves three meals a day and is the only sit-down restaurant in the park.
-The kitchen uses local salmon and halibut.
-Book early - the lodge has limited capacity and fills completely July through August.
+Glacier Bay Lodge is the only accommodation inside the park.
+Rooms from around $350 per night in season; the dining room serves local salmon and halibut.
+Book early - the lodge fills completely July through August.